HotKenDogOfficele/Install-RAGEPluginHook-on-linux/README.md

 ```
 WINEPREFIX=~/Games/RockstarAndRAGEPluginHook winetricks --force -q d3dcompiler_47 d3dx9 d3dx10 d3dx11_43 winhttp wininet xact corefonts
 ```
+(This process take a x mins)

+After is done, proceed futher.

 Click on; Play
 ## Cofigure Rockstar launcher

 After you log-in, the system ask; Want to auto search for installed files, click; Yes
+### installed GTA V

-If you have the installed Grant Theft Auto V, Rockstar see automatic the files and he update only the vcredits and directx.
+1. If you have the installed Grant Theft Auto V, Rockstar see automatic the files and he update only the vcredits and directx.

+### Did not installed GTA V
-If you dind't installed Grant Theft Auto V, install Grant Theft Auto V LEGANCY(NOT ENCHANTED).
+1. If you dind't installed Grant Theft Auto V, install Grant Theft Auto V LEGANCY(NOT ENCHANTED).

-Select in the installer the path what you enter in Working directory (What you did in Confiure rockstar)
+2. Select in the installer the path what you enter in Working directory (What you did in Confiure rockstar)

-After you installed && updated you grant theft auto V. You need to start up first time. after you have good FPS on SINGLE PLAYER.
+After you installed OR updated you grant theft auto V. You need to start up first time. after you have good FPS on SINGLE PLAYER.
 You exit game and the rockstar launcher.

 ## Install RPH and LSPDFR
-Download next things on internet on this order and put in the main map of GTAV:
+Download next things on internet in this order and put in the main folder of GTAV:
   1. ScripthookV + (Native trainer)
   2. RAGEPluginHook
   3. LSPDFR